dhunganabibek/aws-certification-notes/README.md

 | Highly scalable (shards)          | automatic scalable                            |
 | custom code for delivery          | automatic delver to s3, redshift, elastic search , splunk|

+## services used by alexa

+lex - chatbot
+polly - text to speech
+transacribe - speech to text

+### SG to instance

+1 instance - 5SG
+1 subnet - 1 NACL

+## Amazon Fraud Detector

+AI service build to detect fraud in your data.